dampers/SAECHAM-implementations/README.md

 This repository provides various optimized implementations of **SAECHAM (Secure And Efficient CHAM)**, a lightweight ARX (Addition-Rotation-XOR) based block cipher.
 SAECHAM significantly enhances the security and efficiency of the original CHAM block cipher.

-This research was published in the prestigious **IEEE Internet of Things Journal**.
+This research was published in **IEEE Internet of Things Journal**.

 DOI: 10.1109/JIOT.2025.3569746